Wandalen/willbe/doc/version2.eng/concept/ResourceStep.md

 ```

 The step `reflect.files` is inherited from `predefined.reflect`.
 To select files, the step uses `reflect.some.files` reflector.
-Level of verbal output is `3`.
+Level of verbosity output is `3`.

 ### Predefined step `predefined.js`